ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ## Create action sequences
 {: #openwhisk_create_action_sequence}

-You can create an action that chains together a sequence of actions.
+You can create an action that chains together a sequence of Actions.

-Several utility actions are provided in a package that is called `/whisk.system/utils` that you can use to create your first sequence.
+Several utility Actions are provided in a package that is called `/whisk.system/utils` that you can use to create your first sequence.
 You can learn more about packages in the [Packages](./openwhisk_packages.html) section.

-1. Display the actions in the `/whisk.system/utils` package.
+1. Display the Actions in the `/whisk.system/utils` package.

   ```
   wsk package get --summary /whisk.system/utils